 The SelfKey Identity Wallet is a free identity solution for Windows and Mac.
 Get yours today!

 The SelfKey ID is a crucial component of two features we will be releasing shortly:

 The SelfKey Marketplace will allow you to explore, compare and sign up for service providers in over 10 verticals.
 Using the Marketplace you will be able to easily open a company abroad, get a second passport or register with an exchange.
 The advantage of the Marketplace is that it is significantly more convenient.
 Not only will you be able to find service providers more easily, but you will be able to use your SelfKey ID to skip the typically long KYC-onboarding process.

 In addition to the increased convenience, you will also be able to enjoy much more transparency as to which information is shared.
-Below you can see a screenshot of the KYC requirements for one of the listed exchanges.

 As mentioned previously, the SelfKey ID will also come into play for Login with SelfKey.
 Have you ever registered or logged into a service using Login with Google or Facebook?
 Well, as recent data breaches show, logging in with the help of centralized platforms like Google and Facebook poses significant security risks.